Mandisa2526/mango_market/readme.md

 * Create a screen that shows a list of all the shops.
 Use the pre-populated shops in the `data.sql` file.

-* Create a screen that show all the mango deals for a given shop - link to this screen from the shop list screen above.
+* Create a screen that shows all the mango deals for a given shop - link to this screen from the shop list screen above.
 Show deals in the format `qty for price`.
 For example `3 for R18`, `5 for R27`

 * Create a screen where a new shop can be added.
 Add a link to this screen from the Shop list screen.

 * Show a list of the top 5 mango deals - this should be your landing page.
 Use deal format.
-Add some mango picture or ways to show deal details visually.
+Add some mango pictures or ways to show deal details visually.

 * Allow a user to enter how much money they have to get a recommendation of where to go and buy their mangos.
-Show the deals, the shop name and the unit_price for each deal.
+Show the deals, the shop name, and the `unit_price` for each deal.

 ## Get going